Drinking water for Manatee County residents will not be affected by the issues at Piney Point

-PINEY POINT, Fla. — People who live around Piney Point are concerned their drinking water is in danger from the Piney Point water leak.
+PINEY POINT, Fla. — People who live around Piney Point in Manatee County are concerned their drinking water is in danger from the Piney Point water leak.

-“We’re most worried about is what the future impacts are going to be as terms of long terms impacts to health if any of that water seeped in.
+“What we’re most worried about is what the future impacts are going to be in terms of long term impacts to health if any of that water seeped in.
 All of this has really just created a further level of mistrust,” said Melissa Fitzsimmons.

 Melissa Fitzsimmons lives right on the border of the Piney Point evacuation zone.
 Her family, like many in the area, rely on drinking wells for their water.